Plugin System

 #include "ros2_medkit_gateway/plugins/gateway_plugin.hpp"

-#include "ros2_medkit_gateway/providers/script_provider.hpp"
+#include "ros2_medkit_gateway/scripts/script_provider.hpp"

 using namespace ros2_medkit_gateway;